sunnyvalechha/Devops-Prep/README.md

 * Now, updated image again pushed to the github repository (another repository).
 * Now, with the help of ansible we push the new commit to the kubernetes platform.
 Advantage of ansible because we have 4 kubernetes cluster.
 ==========================================

-- What type of Jenkins file are you following & Which agent are you using in the Jenkins file?
+Q: What type of Jenkins file are you following & Which agent are you using in the Jenkins file?

-* Declaritive jenkins files and Docker agent as it is light weight in nature also prevents lot of installations.
+- Declaritive jenkins files and Docker agent as it is light weight in nature also prevents lot of installations.

-- What is difference between Continues Integration and Continues development?
+Q: What is difference between Continues Integration and Continues development?

-- What is Jenkins declaritive pipeline?
+Q: What is Jenkins declaritive pipeline?

 - What are stages and flow of Jenkins CICD pipeline?
 * Dev